How We Work

 United States

-In the United States, we work in eight states, both in inner cities and rural areas, including in the Navajo Nation.
-Sponsoring a child in the U.S. provides them with basic necessities, such as food, clothing, school supplies, and hygiene items.
+We work in seven states in the United States, both in inner cities and rural areas, including the Navajo Nation.
+Sponsoring a child in the U.S. provides them with basic necessities such as food, clothing, school supplies, and hygiene items.
 Your support helps ensure children have the vital essentials they need to grow up healthy, remain in school, and get a quality education in a safe and supportive environment.

 Stories from our U.S. Sites